top of page

 Early intervention, such as splinting and exercises guided by a hand therapist, can prevent symptoms from becoming severe and minimise permanent damage to the nerve as well as help you heal faster.

-What's the fastest way to recover from carpal tunnel?
+Q. What's the fastest way to recover from carpal tunnel?

 The fastest way to recover from carpal tunnel syndrome is to seek early treatment.
 Using a wrist splint, performing nerve gliding exercises, and making ergonomic adjustments to your daily activities can all help relieve symptoms quickly.
 If symptoms persist, steroid injections or surgery may be recommended, but hand therapy remains a crucial part of both non-surgical and post-surgical recovery.